- Huge sport and bet markets

 |English Championship||UAE Derby||Switzerland Futures||Best Car Parks Gold Cup||Test Matches|

 I’ve criticised a few bookies for poor design when it comes to displaying betting options and Paddy is definitely guilty of this.
 With bets that have large outcomes such as correct score markets, all the possible outcomes are listed, which means the page becomes unnecessarily long.
-I’m sure there are better ways of displaying these bet types, such as a sliding scale, as utilised for the huge range of betting options at Bet365.
+I’m sure there are better ways of displaying these bet types, such as a sliding scale.
 But this is a small issue; bet types can be accessed by the quick link tabs at the top and betting options can be completely hidden by minimising the tab of the type of bet they fall under.
 There’s also a useful search function for bets so you can quickly find what you’re looking for.

 Being the king of unusual and controversial bets, I expected to see a few more original bets available for the popular sports markets from this bookmaker.
 In the specials options there are bets like time intervals for goals scored or if a penalty will be scored or missed.
 Things pick up a bit when it comes to outright betting specials.
 There are team, transfer and manager specials, plus a load more available for football for example.

 Paddy Power was a little late to the game in introducing a cash out function.
 It has for the most part caught up and is attending to increasing the number of markets and events available for cash out, which has in the past been a little limited.